Just like the Disney parks, there’s a lot to learn about Disney cruising. Sail your first time like a pro with these Disney cruise tips.

 Check out what the Disney Cruise Packing List Kids Are A Trip suggests for more ideas.

 Disney Cruise Line Guests (who are 21 years and older) may bring a maximum of 2 bottles of unopened wine or champagne (no larger than 750 ml) or 6 beers (no larger than 12 ounces) on board at the beginning of the voyage and at each port of call.
 These beverages must be packed in a carry-on bag and cannot be in checked luggage.

-I purchased a few single serving bottles of Prosecco to enjoy on our verandah so that my bag didn’t feel to weighed down.
-The dining rooms will be charged a corking fee of $25.00 per bottle if you choose to bring your own bottle to dinner.
+I purchased a few single serving bottles of Prosecco to enjoy on our verandah so that my bag didn’t feel too weighed down.
+The dining rooms charge a corking fee of $25.00 per bottle if you choose to bring your own to dinner.

 Download the DCL App